cudmore/PyMapManager/readme.md

-PyMapManager is python package to load and visualize MapManager files.
+PyMapManager is python package to load and visualize time series annotations created in Map Manager.
 The workflow is to use the Igor Pro version of <A HREF="http://blog.cudmore.io/mapmanager/">Map Manager</A> to create annotated maps and stacks.
 Then, use the PyMapManager Python package to easily perform additional analysis.

 ## PyMapManager Python package